Locating and working with assets

 Removing vs. deleting assets at the site level

 If you are globally linking matching assets across all sites (see Linking assets across sites), you also have the option to remove an asset from a site, which breaks the link between the site and the asset.
 Unlike a deleted asset, the removed asset is still available in other sites in which is it was already present.
-However, if the asset is only in one site, it will be deleted from the entire workspace.
+However, if the asset is only in one site, it will be deleted from the entire Security Console.